eeditiones/jinks/README.md

 ### Templates

 The `cpy:copy-collection` function will automatically process any file containing `.tpl` in its name as a template, which means the contents will be expanded through the [templating module](templating.md) using the current *configuration*.

+### Updates and Conflicts

+When creating a new custom application, the profile (and its sub-profiles) will copy or write all required files into a temporary collection, package it up as an eXist application xar, and finally install it into eXist.

+Once the application has been installed, users may call the manager again with a modified configuration.
+The manager detects that an app with the same URI does already exist and by default applies the changes to the existing app collection only.
+The `overwrite` property, which can be passed in the `settings` parameter to `generator:process`, determines how updates are handled:

+* *default*: existing files will not be overwritten
+* *update*: the target file will be overwritten by the version coming from the profile - unless the user has applied changes (see below)
+* *all*: the entire application is rebuilt from the profile and reinstalled into eXist

+The application manager will **never** overwrite files which have been changed since they were installed from the profile.
+To track changes, an SHA-256 key is computed for every file and stored in the `.generator.json` file in the target app.

+Conflicting files will be reported by the `generator:process` function.